iconify/website/docs/icons/icon-data.md

 To make it easier for developers to work with icons, there are several ways to get data for icons.

-Main source of icon sets is [iconify/icon-sets](https://github.com/iconify/icon-sets) repository on GitHub.
+The main source of icon sets is [iconify/icon-sets](https://github.com/iconify/icon-sets) repository on GitHub.
 Icon sets are stored in `[type]IconifyJSON` format.

 In addition to git repository, icon sets are available as: